+He tosses a tightly rolled, bright red jumpsuit to Sarah, takes another drag on his cigarette, then checks his watch.
 Sarah waves insincerely in his direction.
 She firmly clutches a locket on her necklace, holding it close to her heart as she makes another quick scan of the sky.

-John, I love you.
+SARAH John, I love you.
 Wherever you are, may God be with you.